ZiadSalah2003/Parallel-Computation-Project/README.md

 ## Performance Analysis

 Performance metrics are automatically collected and displayed after each algorithm execution.
-To understand detailed performance analysis, refer to the documentation in the `doc/` directory.
+For more detailed performance analysis and graphs, see `docs/performance_analysis.md`.

+This section provides a high-level summary; the detailed methodology, metrics, and graphs are maintained in the dedicated analysis document.